What is the seven year inheritance tax rule and how does it help cut your bill?

 “One parent may, for example, wish their child to graduate university debt-free, while the other may believe a student loan helps the child understand the value of a degree and drives better behaviours,” she said.

 Large gifts can have a potentially negative impact on a child or young adult.
-But under the seven year rule, money can be gifted out of the parents’ estates but remain either within the control of the parents, or at the very least, not under the control of the child, Waller said.
+But under the seven year rule, money could be gifted out of the parents’ estates but remain either within the control of the parents, or at the very least, not under the control of the child, Waller said.

 Setting up as ‘family investment companies’ or trusts, can enable this kind of indirect gifting.